University of Birmingham: Pritchatts Park Village

-The Pritchatts Park Village houses over 700 undergraduate and postgraduate students.
-Halls include 'Ashcroft', 'The Spinney' and 'Oakley Court', as well as 'Pritchatts House' and the 'Pritchatts Road Houses'.
+The Pritchatts Park Village houses more than 700 undergraduate and postgraduate students.
+Halls include "Ashcroft", "The Spinney" and "Oakley Court", as well as "Pritchatts House" and the "Pritchatts Road Houses".

 The Spinney is a small complex of six houses and twelve smaller flats, housing 104 students in total.

 Ashcroft consists of four purpose built blocks of flats and houses 198 students.
 The four-storey Pritchatts House consists of 24 duplex units and houses 159 students.
 Oakley Court consists of 21 individual purpose-built flats, ranging in size from five to thirteen bedrooms.
 Also included are 36 duplex units.
 A total of 213 students are housed in Oakley Court, made up of undergraduates.
 Oakley Court was completed in 1993 at a cost of £2.9 million.
 It was designed by Birmingham-based Associated Architects.

 Pritchatts Road is a group of four private houses that were converted into student residences.
 There is a maximum of 16 bedrooms per house.